vatpac-technology/sops/docs/terminal/brisbane.md

 		The controller may connect as either position, and assume both frequencies.

-        Only **two** TCU controllers may operate the BN TMA when running the SODPROPS runway mode (excluding an additional SHN, BAC, and BAA controller if desired).
+        Only **two** TCU controllers may operate the BN TMA when running the SODPROPS runway mode (excluding an additional SHN, BAC, and BAB controller if desired).

 === "YBCG and YBNA"
 	<figure markdown>